mcejp/Poly94/MEMORY_MAP.md

     0x8000_0000 ..
 0xffff_ffff        uncached mirror of the lower half
                                       (note: instructions are always cached)

+Note: should take advantage of RV32's single-instruction calls relative to x0 to place some
+      commonly needed library functions (if GCC is able to benefit from them)

+TODO: reorganize memory map so that SDRAM addresses are more easily recognizable.
+      The '8' is confusing since it is also bit 31 for cache bypass.

 ## Decoding table

     bit  31     -> cache bypass